Nemo Library - introduction and purpose

 of "epsilon control mechanism", i.e., a test that determines when two points

-are coincident despite the fact their numerical coordinates are not identical.
+are coincident despite the fact their numerical coordinates

-built using the following design strategy:
+the following design strategy:

 -